-My dissertation investigates contemporary work practices referring to the example of intranet software.
-It does so by examining how the intranet is part of distinct settings of a company working in the telecommunication industry.
+My dissertation investigates the implementation of a new company intranet in the context of a merger in the telecommunication industry.
+It does so by examining how the intranet is set up by Internal Communications and applied in distinct departments and work settings.
 Relying on theories of practice, it analyses the intranet as accomplished within and through practices.
-This perspective tries to undergo the subject-object distinction by focussing on the mutually constitutive powers of practices and participating artefacts.
-On a theoretical layer, the study is embedded in the discourse on the standardisation of work practices and everyday office life distinctive to so-called ‘knowledge societies’.
+This perspective undergoes the separation of humans and artefacts by focussing on the mutually constitutive powers of practices and participating artefacts.
+On a theoretical layer, the study is embedded in the discourse on technologically enabled work practices distinctive to so-called ‘knowledge societies’.
 It serves as a critical and empirical insight into how knowledge generation coupled with a specific technology enable current work processes.

 For my masters thesis, I have investigated the social network platform ‘StudiVZ’ and looked at the ways in which the algorithmic logic of the software shapes people’s ongoing, deliberate activity on the platform.
 Thereby, an order of mutual control and visibility is established.
 The work has been supervised by Alberto Toscano and Vikki Bell, both Sociology Department at Goldsmiths, University of London.

-My bachelor thesis examined the Goethe Institute St. Petersburg as a spatially distributed organisation in constant ‘cultural contact’: managed in Russia as well as from the distance in Germany, I analysed how the institute brings together different understandings of its objective, a ‘dialogue between cultures’, and how this effects the overall collaboration across different departments.
-The thesis has been supervised by Dirk Baecker, now of Zeppelin University, Friedrichshafen, Germany.
+My bachelor thesis examined the Goethe Institute St. Petersburg as a spatially distributed organisation in constant ‘cultural contact’: managed in Russia as well as from the distance in Germany, I analysed how the institute brings together different understandings of its objective, a ‘cultural dialogue’, and how this effects the overall collaboration across different departments.
+The thesis has been supervised by Dirk Baecker, Chair of Cultural Theory and Management, Witten/Herdecke University, Germany.

 I have also worked on various consulting projects, dealing amongst others with the phenomenon of ‘Shrinking Cities’ in the the Ruhr area in Germany.
 This included generating business and policy analyses as well as providing recommendations for the real estate industry.